-All activities and projects we have funded take place and benefit the people of Trafford.
+The majority of activities and projects we have funded take place and benefit the people of Trafford.

 If the activity is Trafford wide, the addresses shown on the map below either relate to the organisation's address (eg. their HQ may be in Manchester City Centre), or are placed on the map in the centre of Trafford.